 Haseley Manor, Warwick

-A wonderful 19th Century Grade II listed manor house with façades of rock faced rubblework stone, we had initially been asked by the client to undertake cleaning test trials in order to create the clarity over the methods and approach that would help to restore and breathe new life in to the building façades, whilst ensuring that they were still ‘within keeping’ for the local environment – as would be required by the conservation officer and standards set out for cleaning listed buildings.
+Halesey Manor is a wonderful 19th Century Grade II listed manor house with façades of rock faced rubblework stone.
+We were initially asked by the client to undertake cleaning test trials in order to create clarity around the appropriate methods and approach to help to restore and breathe new life in to the building façades, while ensuring that they were still in keeping with the local environment – as required by the conservation officer and standards set out for cleaning listed buildings.

-Having undertaken the cleaning trials, varying the sensitive methods that would help to restore the stone, we proposed that to achieve the required result a phased process of steam cleaning would be required, gently removing the build-up of organic and atmospheric soiling, whilst avoiding any damage to the substrate.
-Once the conservation officer had the opportunity to visit site, they were extremely happy with the results that had been achieved and gave the go ahead to continue with the methods that we had suggested.
+Having undertaken the cleaning trials, varying the sensitive methods that would help to restore the stone, we proposed a phased process of steam cleaning, gently removing the build up of organic and atmospheric soiling, while avoiding any damage to the substrate.
+Once the conservation officer visited the site, they were extremely happy with the results achieved, giving the go ahead to continue with the methods that we had suggested.

 INTERESTED IN WORKING WITH US..?

 Speak to one of our team today call..